 Going For Gold

-The skies are stubbornly gray here in upstate New York, and the ground is usually covered with a blanket of snow.
+The skies are stubbornly gray here in upstate New York, and the ground is covered with a blanket of snow.
 I've started adding yellow foliaged conifers to my garden to combat this gloomy scenario, and against my better judgement, my fondness for Chamaecyparis, (commonly known as false cypress), led me to add several.
 I was a little worried that the dry soil in my garden might be too extreme for them and I was right.
 Some of them have ended up looking a little threadbare like this poor thing.

 By trial and error, I discovered that Chamaecyparis psifera 'Filifer Aurea', commonly known as 'Gold Threads' is more tolerant of less than perfect conditions.
 It never misses a beat in my zone 5 garden (hardy in zone 4-9) and it exudes drooping gold foliage year round.
 It's aptly named, because when the new growth appears in early summer, the needles truly look like long gold threads!